munrhalls/sang-logium/tests/address/api_table.md

    Granularity: validationGranularity is SUB_PREMISE (Apartment) OR PREMISE (House/Building).
 Note: PREMISE must be accepted, otherwise people in houses cannot buy.
    Zero Noise: All has... flags (Unconfirmed, Inferred, Replaced, SpellCorrected) are false.
    Confidence: All route | street_number | postal_code | locality | country have confirmationLevel: CONFIRMED.
-   Return: STATUS: ACCEPT (Proceed to checkout).
+   Return: STATUS: ACCEPT

 3. The "Did You Mean?"
 (Auto-Correction)
    Logic: It’s a deliverable address, but the API changed something significant (fixed a typo, swapped Street for Avenue).

 Triggers: hasSpellCorrectedComponents is true OR hasReplacedComponents is true.

-Safety Net: Ensure validationGranularity is still PREMISE or SUB_PREMISE.

-Return: STATUS: SPELL_CORRECTED, ORIGINAL ADDRESS OBJECT, SPELL_CORRECTED ADDRESS OBJECT
+Safety Net: Ensure validationGrngAction from "@/app/actions/ T, SPELL_CORRECTED ADDRESS OBJECT

 4. The "Are You Sure?"
 (Confirmation Needed)
    Logic: The address technically exists, but something is fuzzy.
 This is the catch-all for "Almost Perfect."